Skip to contents

 count

 A single string denoting a field on which to count results.
 If NULL (the default), results will be returned in full to the user.
-Specify this parameter if you want to count occurrences of results within your search term - go to https://open.fda.gov/apis/query-syntax/ for more information.
+Specify this parameter if you want to count occurrences of results within your search term.
+The openFDA website has more information on how to count by a specific field.

 limit